-The ACCC is working with the Australasian Consumer Fraud Taskforce (ACFT), including state and territory police and consumer affairs agencies, to alert at-risk individuals to the possibility of being a victim of fraud, concluded in August 2017.
+The scam disruption project, which involved working with the ACFT, state and territory police and consumer affairs agencies to alert at-risk individuals to the possibility of being a victim of fraud, concluded in August 2017.
 If you received a letter from us we still invite you to contact us on the number provided.

 Always think twice before sending money overseas.
 Scammers are highly skilled at inventing believable stories and deceiving their victims, succeeding by preying on a victim's trust and good nature.